bcgsc/RNA-Scoop/README.md

 ## Disclaimer :warning:

 RNA-Scoop is designed to work with data produced from single-cell protocols that supports transcript isoform level analysis.
 In other words, 3' end capture protocols (such as 10x Genomics or Drop-Seq) designed for measuring gene expression in single cells are NOT supported.
+Additionally, while the tool provides does provide fold-change values for isoforms, and a way to filter for different isoform expression patterns, it is primarily a visualization tool.
+One should use other tools specifically made for tasks like differential isoform expression analysis for more precise calculations.

 ## Dependency :pushpin: